 The school keeps a record of known bullying incidents which is shared with, and analysed by, the Local Governing Committee.
-All staff are aware that children with SEND, and / or differences / perceived differences, and / or identify as Lesbian, Gay, Bisexual or Transgender (LGBTQ+) are more susceptible to being bullied or victims of child abuse.
+All staff are aware that children with SEND, and / or differences / perceived differences, and / or identify as Lesbian, Gay, Bisexual or Transgender, Queer or Questioning (LGBTQ+) are more susceptible to being bullied or victims of child abuse.